-There’s good news for the more than 54 million Americans who have been diagnosed with some form of arthritis: a new class of medications are providing quick, safe relief from pain and swelling.
+There’s good news for the more than 54 million Americans diagnosed with some form of arthritis: a new class of medications is providing quick, safe relief from pain and swelling.

 Types of Arthritis

 There are more than 100 types of arthritic conditions.
 Symptoms include inflammation and swelling of the joints, which causes pain, discomfort, and movement issues.
 One of the biggest misconceptions about arthritis is that it only affects seniors, but two-thirds of arthritis patients are younger than 65 years of age.
 It can even affect children.